jonhoo/thesquareplanet.com/_posts/2012-10-23-decrypt-home-on-login.markdown

 During the development of this small set of tools, some unanticipated problems did arise:

- - The aforementioned disallowance of running as root in GTK programs</li>
+ - The aforementioned disallowance of running as root in GTK programs
- - The .Xauthority problem</li>
+ - The .Xauthority problem
  - The working directory in .xinitrc (thus the working directory of the new user's session) remaining the unmounted /home/ (see [this forum thread](https://bbs.archlinux.org/viewtopic.php?pid=1178788))
  - The fact that cryptsetup and mount do not work correctly if EUID != RUID != 0, meaning that it is not sufficient to set the EUID of a running process to root in a setuid program